sam-mahdi/Peaklist_Assignment_Library/V2/APS/Manual/Manual.md

 This program can be used for calculating the RMSD from either SPARTA+ or the BMRB average chemical shift files generated from AVS, to assist in assigning unknown peaks.

+If you are looking for RMSD calculation option to use, or how they work, look here: https://github.com/sam-mahdi/Peaklist_Assignment_Library-PAL-/blob/master/V2/APS/Manual/Calculation_Options.MD

+In short, all 3 methods should give relatively similar methods.

 ***Line 1 Upload SPARTA+ or BMRB File***
 These files are generated from AVS, and can be inputted as is.